yans0ng/object_tracking/README.md

     -fs: size of image frames.
 Default = (640,340)

     -bs: size of bounding box.
 Default = 64

+#### Picking the location of bounding box

+1. Click on the region of interest, a bounding box centered at the click will be displayed.
+Also, the command line will print the coordinate of the bounding box.

+2. Press c to clear the bounding boxes

+3. Press q to quit

+#### Code example:

+    $ python find_first_patch.py -v video_file -f where_to_store -fs 1080,1240 -bs 100

+    $ python find_first_patch.py -f image_file -bs 100

 ## Object tracking
 After getting the initial position of the object and the pretrained model, execute tracker.py